lorenzo-rovigatti/tacoxDNA/README.md

 ## PDB-to-oxDNA converter

 The `PDB_oxDNA.py` script takes two mandatory arguments.
+Note that, if the PDB file contains more than one MODEL, only the first one will be converted.

 ### Mandatory arguments
 * The input PDB file
 * The direction according to which the nucleotides are listed in the PDB file.
-It should be either "35" (for 3' -> 5') or 53 (for 5' -> 3').
+It should be either 35 (for 3' -> 5') or 53 (for 5' -> 3').

 ### Output
 * An oxDNA topology file (named by suffixing the PDB file with ".top")